0xSultan/0xSultan.github.io/_posts/DFIR/2024-09-16-Xintra-Crash-Dump-Analysis.md

   - DFIR
 toc: true
 ---

-Understanding the importance of memory dump analysis from a security perspective, particularly the `w3wp.exe` and `sqlservr.exe` processes, is essential when investigating attacks that involve .NET applications targeting IIS, Assuming you're lucky enough to find the compromised server alive :"
+Effective memory dump analysis from a security perspective, particularly the `w3wp.exe` and `sqlservr.exe` is crucial when investigating attacks involving .NET applications targeting IIS. -Assuming you're lucky enough to find the compromised server alive :" -

-In this post, I will walk through my process while solving this awesome lab from <a href="https://www.xintra.org/labs" target="_blank">Xintra</a> which features user-mode dumps related to two CVEs (`CVE-2024-29824` and `CVE-2023-29357`), explaining key concepts along the way, not throwing commands and answers, hope this approach helps someone learn something new.
+In this post, I will walk through my process while solving this awesome lab from <a href="https://www.xintra.org/labs" target="_blank">Xintra</a> which features user-mode dumps related to two CVEs (Ivanti EPM SQLi RCE and a SharePoint Pre-Auth RCE chain), explaining key concepts along the way, not throwing commands and answers, hope this approach helps someone learn something new.

 <img src="/assets/images/dfir/xintra_crash_dump/hp.jpg" alt="hp.jpg" style="display: block; margin: 0 auto"/>